rlthomasPhD/Data/Codebook.md

 column	description	type
 Subject	Identifier of the subject	integer
 Activity	Label of the activity	factor
-MeanSamples	Mean of variables by Subject + Activity provided in tidy	numeric
+MeanSamples	Mean of variables by Subject and Activity

 From data set